 But again, it’s due to an artificial rule: the belief that being nice is the most important feature, translating to thinking that if you don’t choose the nicest person to date, then you must not care about niceness.

 But “Nice” is not all you need to date someone.
 I wouldn’t even say it’s much of a positive.
 If I’m being brutally honest, if you consider “nice” to be one of your best features, you’re not saying much about yourself.
 Most people looking for a partner to go through life with consider “nice” to be a baseline attribute.
-Some combination of mutual attraction, interests, values, humor, and more are all higher on the list of what “matters” for most people.
-Again, not because niceness doesn’t matter, but because anyone not nice is often filtered out fairly quickly.
+Some combination of mutual attraction, interests, and humor matter a lot more for younger people, and things like values and career start matter as well once people mature.
+In general, all of these traits are higher on the list of what attracts people to each other.
+Again, not because niceness doesn’t “matter,” but because for many people, anyone not nice is often filtered out fairly quickly.

 But again, Nice Guys who believe Tenet 1 don’t just think “Niceness isn’t the most important thing,” which is true.
 They believe it’s completely irrelevant at best, and a detriment otherwise.

-Guys who believe that women who won’t date their nice friends must not care about niceness have only to ask themselves the same question: would I date a nice girl who I don’t find interesting or attractive?
+Guys who believe that women who won’t date their nice friends must not care about niceness have only to ask themselves the same question: would I date a nice girl who I don’t find attractive or interesting?

 Not just go on a date with them.
-Not just have sex with them a few times.
-I mean commit to a relationship, say at least a few months.
+Not just have sex with them.
+I mean actually commit to dating them.

 If that seems unfair, remember that not everyone has the same priorities as you.
 Assuming that girls should be willing to just “give a guy a chance” despite not being interested in him romantically is assuming that the girl is interested in casually dating someone she doesn’t see a future with.
 And any guy who asserts that girls should do that anyway, “just in case,” is just setting himself and his peers up for heartbreak.